 In the end, we will remember not the words of our enemies, but the silence of our friends.

 There is nothing safe about being honest, nothing comfortable about doing the right thing.
 If anything, when you are committed to saying what needs to be said, it will likely get you into trouble.
 But the fruit is worth the pain.

 You’re the one who has to decide this, though.
 Choose wisely before opening your mouth, and be aware of the consequences.
 Because as with MLK, this may cost you your life.

-Of course, if you don’t speak, it could cost you something far greater.
+But of course, if you don’t speak, it could cost you something far greater.

 Your goal should never be popularity